atsid/permissive/DockerReadme.md

 GITHUB_CLIENT_KEY=<github app client secret, required for githb authentication.>
 HOSTNAME=<host name of the app, this must match the host named in the githup client app.>

-## Running the docker container
+#### Running the docker container

-enter the following command to run the container in the background. (no logging will show up on the console this way.) docker run -d -p <host port>:<container port> --env-file <path> atsid/permissive
+enter the following command to run the container in the background. (no logging will show up on the console this way.)

+`docker run -d -p <host port>:<container port> --env-file <path> atsid/permissive`

-enter this command if you would prefer to see logging on the console. docker run -p <host port>:<container port> --env-file <path> atsid/permissive
+enter this command if you would prefer to see logging on the console.

+`docker run -p <host port>:<container port> --env-file <path> atsid/permissive`

-Break this down
+###### Break this down

-docker run instructs docker to start an image. the -d flag set's it to run in the background. the -p flag and the arguments set it so the host will allow the ports to pass through to the ports the app has exposed. permissive uses port 3000, and that is what is exposed in our Dockerfile used for build so for our purposes it would be -p 3000:3000 in order to expose port 3000 on the docker container host and the docker container itself. the --env-file <path> takes the path of the environment variables file. atsid/permissive is the docker container to run.
+docker run instructs docker to start an image.

+the -d flag set's it to run in the background.

+the -p flag and the arguments set it so the host will allow the ports to pass through to the ports the app has exposed. permissive uses port 3000, and that is what is exposed in our Dockerfile used for build so for our purposes it would be -p 3000:3000 in order to expose port 3000 on the docker container host and the docker container itself.

+the --env-file <path> takes the path of the environment variables file.

+atsid/permissive is the tag for the docker container we want to run.

-## Checking the status of the container and stopping it.
+#### Checking the status of the container and stopping it.
-docker ps; this command will show a list of running containers along with information about port mapping if applicable. docker kill <container id>; This will stop the container from running. (in some cases this may not be the preferred way to stop the container, but for our service it is fine.)
+`docker ps` this command will show a list of running containers along with information about port mapping if applicable. docker kill <container id>; This will stop the container from running. (in some cases this may not be the preferred way to stop the container, but for our service it is fine.)

-## boot2docker information (if running mac / windows)
+#### boot2docker information (if running mac / windows)
-boot2docker ip; displays the ip address of the docker host vm.
+`boot2docker ip` displays the ip address of the docker host vm.
 This is important, as this will be the ip address that needs to be visited in order to see permissive running instead of localhost.